MarlinFirmware/MarlinDocumentation/_basics/introduction.md

 As Marlin receives movement commands it adds them to a movement queue to be executed in the order received.
 The "stepper interrupt" processes the queue, converting linear movements into precisely-timed electronic pulses to the stepper motors.
 Even at modest speeds Marlin needs to generate thousands of stepper pulses every second. (_e.g.,_ 80 steps-per-mm * 50mm/s = 4000 steps-per-second!)
 Since CPU speed limits how fast the machine can move, we're always looking for new ways to optimize the stepper interrupt!

-Heaters and sensors are managed in a second interrupt that executes at much slower speed, while the main loop handles command processing, updating the display, and controller events.
-For safety reasons, Marlin will actually reboot if the CPU gets too overloaded to read the sensors.
+Heaters and sensors are managed in a second interrupt that executes at much lower rate, while the main loop handles command processing, updating the display, and controller events.
+As a safety measure, Marlin will stop or even reboot itself if the CPU gets overloaded or otherwise cannot read the temperature sensors.

 ## Printing Things